michaeljones/on-commit-messages/README.md

 like an email has a subject line.
 The second line separates the subject from the body.
 The rest is the body.

 The limits are soft.
 Nothing breaks if you exceed them.
-Prefer clarity and formatting over follow the limits exactly.
+Prefer clarity and formatting over following the limits exactly.

 ## Creating Commit Messages